 All news and press releases

 Showing 1-10 of 580 results

-A major new report finds that governments plan to produce more than double the amount of fossil fuels in 2030 than what would be consistent with 1.5°C.
+A major new report finds that governments plan to produce around 110% more fossil fuels in 2030 than would be consistent with limiting warming to 1.5°C.

 New customizable legal provisions will help implement international best practices, principles, and guidance on responsible agricultural investment.